benvarian/super-mario-project/README.md

 ```bash
     poetry run python3 run_mario.py
 ```
 This will firstly run through the model that has been trained and perform the actions that it has saved.
-Once it has finished running through the model it will then start training the model again.
-You can exit out of the program once this occurs.

 ## Rule Based Agents